Cedar Hill Ladies’ Field Day

 Over the years, the event was able to accumulate a surplus.
 In 1986 it was decided this surplus would be donated to a local charity—Victoria Hospice.
 To date, the Cedar Hill ladies have donated in excess of $196,000 to this worthy organization, which provides quality end-of-life care to the community.

 As the tournament grew across the decades, donations were solicited for raffle prizes.
 These generous contributions from the community have grown to become a much coveted part of the event.
 Hole sponsorships were initiated in 2008 and have been steadily growing since.
 In 2012 the ladies added a silent auction, which has included such items as art, opera tickets and resort stays.
 What will be auctioned this year?
 Stay tuned!

-From its humble beginnings of a round of golf and a lunch with sandwiches, the Ladies’ Field Day has blossomed to include morning coffee and snacks, fun field events throughout the round, and a full buffet lunch.
+From its humble beginnings of a round of golf and a lunch with sandwiches, the Ladies’ Field Day has blossomed to include morning coffee and snacks, fun field events throughout the round, a fantastic silent auction and a full buffet lunch.

 What people say about Field Day

 “I want you to know how much I appreciate all the hard work and long hours the committee put into the Field Day.
 I had fun, super buffet, great team, reacquainted with long ago friends and also won prizes.
 What a day!”